 Like bloggers, you can find wildly successful vloggers in almost every niche imaginable.
 Here are three examples of popular vlogs to give you a better idea of the medium and provide some inspiration.

 Casey Niestat is an example of the early mover advantage in vlogging.
 He’s one of the first popular YouTubers, with videos dating back to 2010.

 Niestat became popular, documenting his life traveling and performing various stunts in public.
-His channel has over 12 million subscribers and counting.
+His YouTube channel has over 12 million subscribers and counting.

 2. Holly Gabrielle